National Assembly of Botswana: Processes and trends

-Since 1965, the BDP has won a majority of seats in the National Assembly in every election.
-Yet, even though the BDP has received consistent support (especially from rural constituencies), there is evidence that elections are growing more competitive over time.
+From 1965 to 2024, the BDP won a majority of seats in the National Assembly in every election.
+Yet, even though the BDP received consistent support (especially from rural constituencies), there was evidence that elections are growing more competitive over time.
 Over the course of the 2000s, the number of competitive constituencies increased.
-Along with this, the BDP has been securing more of its seats through pluralities instead of majorities in recent elections.
+Along with this, the BDP secured more of its seats through pluralities instead of majorities in recent elections.
 In 2014, for the first time in the nation’s history, opposition parties won a majority of the total votes.
 Then, during the 2019 elections, former President Ian Khama switched loyalty and endorsed the opposition party Umbrella for Democratic Change (UDC).
-Despite both of these notable events, however, the BDP has always maintained its majority of seats in the National Assembly.
+Despite both of these notable events, however, the BDP maintained its majority of seats in the National Assembly.
 In the 2019 elections, the BDP won 29 seats and the UDC was well behind with only 13 seats.
 Three of the four remaining seats went to the Botswana Patriotic Front, while the other went to the Alliance for Progressives.
+The BDP was defeated for the first time in 2024, only obtaining 4 of the 61 contested seats (4th place) and obtaining 30.47% of votes (second place).

 Regarding voter participation, there were 900,000 voters who were registered for the 2019 elections.
-Additionally, the 2019 Afrobarometer survey showed that 63% of people - 64% of women and 62% of men - voted in the 2014 parliamentary elections.
+Additionally, the 2019 Afrobarometer survey showed that 63% of people (64% of women and 62% of men) voted in the 2014 parliamentary elections.
 Previously, in 1999, concern over voter participation had been a prominent news story in the country.
 Before the 1999 elections, 60,000 potential voters were accidentally disqualified when voter rolls were completed too late.
 Festus Mogae, who was the President at the time, declared the nation’s first state of public emergency in order to call the National Assembly and pass a law allowing unintentionally disenfranchised people to vote.